 Shiann then puts her camera away so as to avoid being asked by the woman to delete the footage.

-When she got back to her car, she recorded another clip where she explained how horrified she was at the woman’s behaviour.
+When she got back to her car under the street lighting, she recorded another clip where she explained how horrified she was at the woman’s behaviour.
 She said ‘I am honestly so taken aback right now, I am so shocked.’
 She also claimed that the Walmart employee had also made some rude comments to her.

 ‘That was straight up discrimination!’ she went on to add.